Description of the Fellowship Program

 The Detroit Medical Center/Wayne State University (DMC/WSU) Fellowship Program in Nephrology welcomes applications from individuals who will be board eligible in Internal Medicine from an ABIM certified program at the time of matriculation.

-Applicants for the training period beginning in July 2016 will be accepted only by using the Electronic Residency Application System (ERAS).
+Applicants for the training period beginning in July 2017 will be accepted only by using the Electronic Residency Application System (ERAS).
 Visit the ERAS Website to apply.
-Applications will become available to Program Directors on July 15, 2015.
+Applications will become available to Program Directors on July 15, 2016.
 We will be participating in the National Resident Matching Program (NRMP) for Nephrology/Clinical.
 Qualified individuals will be invited for an interview.
-We anticipate interviewing during September and October of 2015 on a rolling basis.
-We anticipate the interview process will be completed by October 16, 2015.
+We anticipate interviewing beginning the first week in August 2016 through early October 2016 on a rolling basis.
+We anticipate the interview process will be completed in October 2016.

 To promote a healthier workforce, the Detroit Medical Center has adopted a Nicotine-Free Hiring Policy and will not hire applicants who use or test positive for tobacco or nicotine products in any form.
 This policy applies to all applicants, including all staff, residents, physicians, interns and volunteers.
 All offers of employment will be contingent upon a negative DMC Occupational Health Services test for cotinine.
 Any applicant, who currently smokes tobacco, otherwise uses nicotine containing products, or who has a positive test for cotinine shall not be hired.